coinbase/mesh-sdk-go/constructor/dsl/README.md

 blob) but each function call line must end with a semi-colon.

 #### Native Invocation
-The Rosetta Constructor DSL provides optional "native invocation" support for 2 `Action.Types`:
+The Mesh Constructor DSL provides optional "native invocation" support for 2 `Action.Types`:
 * `math`
 * `set_variable`